silveredgold/beta-censoring/docs/content/usage.md

 > If you're a more advanced user, Beta Censoring can be configured as a Windows Service or Systemd service to have the server running, but not visible.

 There is a simple web interface available to check on the status of a running Beta Censoring server though.
 To check it, just open your browser and navigate to [`http://beta-censoring.local:2382/`](http://beta-censoring.local:2382/) and you should see a simple status panel to check the details of your server.
-At present, this status panel is just to check on your server details and configuration (though more features are planned).
+At present, this status panel is just to check on your server details, performance and configuration (though more features are planned).

 > If that URL doesn't work, try directly navigating to the server URL.
 For example, that would be [`http://localhost:2382`](http://localhost:2382) on the PC you're running the server on.

 ## Clients